OWASP/www-chapter-austin/studygroups.md

 ### Current Study Group Topic ###

-The Austin OWASP Study Group is currently working on learning the <a href="https://flipperzero.one/">Flipper Zero</a>
+The Austin OWASP Study Group is currently working on learning the <a href="https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/">"What is ChatGPT Doing and Why Does it Work" by Stephen Wolfram</a>

 > **When:**  The study group meets weekly on Thursdays from 12:00 to 1:00 PM